MassOS-Linux/MassOS/livecd-data/README.SECUREBOOT.txt

 Although multiple files are included in the 'secureboot/' directory, most are only there for redundancy purposes.
 Importing a secure boot certificate into a UEFI firmware is almost always done using the `db.auth` file, which is a signed list of trusted signatures.
+Alternatively, you can use the file `db.der` (also named as `ENROLLME.cer`) to enroll into MokManager for use with shim.
+The latter is now the default method recommended for MassOS.
 See the following page on the MassOS wiki for more information, as well as detailed instructions on how to do this:

   https://github.com/MassOS-Linux/MassOS/wiki/UEFI-Secure-Boot